ros-infrastructure/rosdoc2/README.md

 Including:

 - extensible "builders", so that other kinds of documentation tools can be supported in the future
-- documenting packages without first building them, if the package does not require it
-  - packages with generated code, including packages with ROS 2 Messages, need to be built first, but many do not need to be
 - using this tool in automated testing and/or CI

 ### Building Documentation for a Package